 Online Lenders Alliance Statement on CFPB Small Dollar Rule

-WASHINGTON, DC – February 6, 2019 – Mary Jackson, CEO of the Online Lenders Alliance (OLA) released the following statement in response to the Consumer Financial Bureau’s (CFPB) plans to revisit parts of the Small Dollar Rule.
+WASHINGTON, DC – February 6, 2019 – The Online Lenders Alliance (OLA) released the following statement in response to the Consumer Financial Bureau’s (CFPB) plans to revisit parts of the Small Dollar Rule.